raspberrypilearning/from-me-to-you/en/step_4.md

 You're going to be making a digital card to share with someone.
 You need to decide who your card will be for and pick a theme that they will like.
 The choice is yours.

 --- task ---
-Create a new Scratch project to start trying out your ideas.

-Or, use a pen and paper to sketch out your ideas.
+Create a new Scratch project or use a pen and paper.
+You will be using either or both to sketch out your ideas.

 --- /task ---